PennLINC/PennLINC.github.io/docs/LabHome/scheduling.md

 In this tutorial, you’ll learn how to schedule spaces for meetings.

+⚠️ ⚠️ WARNING ⚠️ ⚠️ Students are not able to request space in the scheduling system per SPO policy.
+If students need PSOM space, they will need to go through a full time faculty/staff member (PSOM or HUP) within their department to request space via the EMS site (as below).

 # Step 1: Login to Scheduling & Event Services

 [Log in](https://upennmed.emscloudservice.com/web/Default.aspx) using your PennKey and click on `CREATE A RESERVATION`